 Combining with a smaller player “isn’t really the option they prefer, but they don’t really have a choice” after the disposal plan failed, Iatrides said, adding that Sprint Nextel Corp.
-(S) could be a viable, alternative partner.
+(S:US) could be a viable, alternative partner.

 MetroPCS shares climbed 94 cents to $7.50 yesterday.
-Leap Wireless International Inc. (LEAP), MetroPCS’s main rival in the pay- as-you-go market, rose 12 percent to $5.76.
+Leap Wireless International Inc. (LEAP:US), MetroPCS’s main rival in the pay- as-you-go market, rose 12 percent to $5.76.
 The two companies often trade in tandem, and Leap may be expected to benefit from consolidation in the industry.

 Deutsche Telekom may also need to acquire Leap to complement its coverage in the U.S., UBS AG analyst John Hodulik wrote in note to clients.